Petition Process

 To be eligible for Trade Adjustment Assistance, you must have been laid off or put on a reduced work schedule (hours of work reduced to 80% or less of your average weekly hours, and wages reduced to 80% or less of your average weekly wage) on or after the Impact Date and before the ending date of certification.

-To Apply: A petition for TAA may be filed by a group of three or more workers, or their union or a company official.
+A petition for TAA may be filed by a group of two or more workers, or their union or a company official.
 Petitions may also be filed by One-Stop operators or partners, State Workforce Agencies, or State dislocated worker units.
 Petition forms may be:

 State of Alaska